ckarwin/AMEGO_X_Simulations/TXS_0506+056/README.md

 ## Getting Help and Additional Development <br />
 For any help/problems with running the code please contact me at: ckarwin@clemson.edu.
 The main modules can easily be further developed for any MEGAlib tasks.
 I am happy to help with this if there are any specific requests!

-## Background Model <br />
+## Background Models <br />
 The code can be used for either AMEGO or AMEGO-X. Note that here we are using AMEGO.
 The difference mainly amonts to the geometery file, the perfomance plots, and the backgrounds.

 The AMEGO backgrounds can be found [here](https://github.com/ComPair/Simulation-Data-Files/tree/master/AMEGO_Probe).
 There are two options, R1 and R5, each organzied with respect to the different components.
 Currently, R5 is being employed as default.
+In general the background is calculated over the entire sky.
+The "Inputs" directory contains the total backgroun extracted within 10 degrees of the source, and is used in the python module.
+The background was simulated for 2 hours of exposure, so it's scaled to the specified observation time in inputs.yaml.

 ## Basic Overview <br />
 **Important Note: The code has been cross-checked with the canonical telescope performance, and it produces results that are consistent with the sensitivity.**